Auxins: History, Bioassay, Function, Uses, Topics

 It is founded on the principle of auxin bioassays: plant tissues are treated with a known concentration, and the ensuing growth response is measured.
 In many instances, this potency of the auxin is expressed in comparison to a standard reference to quantify its effectiveness.
 Various parameters can be used as a measure of the response, such as changes in the growth rate, curvature, or root development.

-Standard Methods Of Auxin Bioassay
+Standard Methods of Auxin Bioassay

 Several methods that are standardized because of their universality are used in estimating the activity of auxins.
 The most prominent of these is the Avena curvature test, which estimates the degree of curvature of oat (Avena sativa) coleoptiles responsive to applied auxins.

-Avena Curvature Test
+Avena Curvature Test (Oat Coleoptile Test)

 • Procedure: In this test, oat seedlings are cut at the tip to remove the apical meristem, which is the source of auxin.
 Auxin solutions of different concentrations are applied to the cut surfaces and left for a certain specified period.
 Later, the degree of curvature of the coleoptile is measured.